2bular/bend-over/README.md

     + Strings are only converted to numbers if they begin with at least one decimal digit, otherwise they are cast to ε.
     + State ε is treated as `0` and not `""`, so it converts to `"0"`, i.e. the string containing only the zero character.
 + `+` and `x` are the sum and product flatteners. (see section '<a href="#Flatteners">Flatteners</a>') ((TODO -- add `p` permute values flattener?))
 + `L` and `R` bend the tape 90 degrees in the specified direction.
+(Left and right from the point of view of the pointer, where outwards is forwards, e.g. left is above-wards.)
-    + The cell closest to the origin is on the bottom of the overlapping stack; all bends technically fold overtop of the previous parts of the band.
+    + The cell closest to the origin is on the bottom of the overlapping stack, should there be any overlaps; all bends technically fold overtop of the previous parts of the band.
     + The contents of the band will not be modified by crossing over until a flattener is used.
     + The anchored item at index 0 cannot be used as a pivot point for a bend.
 + `i` and `o` are the input and output pragmas, which allow for execution-time interaction with the user.